BrianInGermany/BrianInGermany.github.io/_posts/2021-03-05-Jamulus-Azure.markdown

 ---
 layout: post
-title:  "Make Music Online in Realtime with a Jamulus Server in the Cloud"
+title:  "Make Music Online in Realtime with a Jamulus Server"
 description: "Host a Jamulus server for free with Microsoft Azure"
 date:   2021-03-05 18:37:00 +0100
 categories: jekyll update